AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

         Shape of pred_prob for a batch of 32 samples: (32, 10)

-However, base model built above are trained to make predictions on instance-level data, i.e., a single image, and can not directly utilize sample-level data, i.e., a pair of images.
-Therefore, we then wrap the base model into ``ABLModel`` which enables the learning part to train, test, and predict on sample-level data.
+However, the base model built above deals with instance-level data (i.e., a single image), and can not directly deal with sample-level data (i.e., a pair of images).
+Therefore, we wrap the base model into ``ABLModel``, which enables the learning part to train, test, and predict on sample-level data.

 .. code:: ipython3